intel-lab-lkp/linux/Documentation/leds/leds-class.rst

 To support this feature, a LED needs to implement various additional ops and needs to declare specific support for the supported triggers.

 With hw control we refer to the LED driven by hardware.
+In hw control mode, the current trigger is offloaded to hardware.
+The `trigger_may_offload` attribute can be used to query supported triggers and their states.

 LED driver must define the following value to support hw control: